 Product Description: The SPIA product is available as a straight life-only annuity (75% of portfolio by reserve) and as a period certain annuity, with annuitant-specified certain periods up to 20 years.
-Neither product version has a death benefit.
+Neither product version has a death benefit or a surrender benefit.